-William D. Ford Federal Direct Loan Program: This federal program encompasses Federal Stafford, Grad PLUS, and PLUS Loans.
-Federal Stafford Loans are long-term, low-interest loans guaranteed by the federal government for the educational expenses of eligible students enrolled at least half-time.
-Students apply for Subsidized Federal Stafford Loans (need-based) and Unsubsidized Federal Stafford Loans (non-need-based) through the financial aid.
-Repayment begins six months after the student ceases at least half-time enrollment..
-The Federal PLUS Loan is available to parents of undergraduate dependent students enrolled at least half-time at an institution of higher education.
-Parents may borrow up to the cost of attendance minus any financial aid for which the student qualifies.
-Similarly, the Federal Grad PLUS provides additional loan funds to graduate students that have exhausted eligibility in the Federal Stafford Loan Program.
-Students must file the Free Application for Federal Student Aid (FAFSA) to be considered for these loan programs.
+William D. Ford Federal Direct Loan Program: This federal program encompasses Federal Stafford Loans and PLUS Loans.
+Federal Stafford Loans are long-term, low-interest loans authorized by the federal government for the educational expenses of eligible students enrolled at least half-time.
+Students apply for subsidized Federal Stafford Loans (which are need-based) and Unsubsidized Federal Stafford Loans (which are not need-based) through the financial aid office instead of applying through a bank or other lending agency.
+Repayment normally begins six months after the student leaves Virginia Tech.
+A PLUS Loan is a Parent Loan for Undergraduate Students, for which a parent or legal guardian may borrow on behalf of each undergraduate dependent student who is enrolled at least half-time at an institution of higher education.
+Parents may borrow up to the Cost of Attendance minus any financial aid for which the student qualifies.
+At Virginia Tech, students (and/or parents) must file the Free Application for Federal Student Aid (FAFSA) to be considered for these loan programs.

-Federal Supplemental Educational Opportunity Grant: Virginia Tech awards grants from federal funds to undergraduate students with extraordinary financial need.
-These funds are restricted to Pell-eligible students.
+Federal Supplemental Educational Opportunity Grant: Virginia Tech awards grants, ranging in value from $200 to $4,000 per academic year, from federal funds to undergraduate students with financial need.
+Full-time enrollment is required.

 College Scholarship Assistance Program: This need-based grant program is administered by the State Council of Higher Education for Virginia and is funded jointly by both the federal government and state resources.
 Recipients are selected by Virginia Tech from among eligible undergraduate Virginia residents with high levels of demonstrated financial need.

-Commonwealth Award: Awards are made by Virginia Tech from funds administered by the State Council of Higher Education for Virginia for this need-based award to Virginia residents, seeking a first bachelors degree as undergraduate students.
-Students must maintain a 2.0 GPA for renewal of this award in addition to demonstrated financial need.
+Commonwealth Award: Awards are made by Virginia Tech from funds administered by the State Council of Higher Education for Virginia for this need-based award for in-state, first-degree undergraduate students.
+After 60 hours, students must have a 2.0 GPA to receive funding.